trisha-sen/research-intelligence-agent/README.md

 - An Anthropic API key

 ### Setup
+To generate nmf and tfidf.pkl refer to [this notebook in the original repo](https://github.com/trisha-sen/machine_learning_journal_topic_analysis/blob/main/machine_learning_topic_analysis_main.ipynb).
+Sample abstract with 1 row per topic is provided in `data` folder.
 ```bash
 # 1. Clone and enter the repo
 git clone <repo-url> && cd research_agent